strongswan/swidGenerator/README.rst

 Installation
 ============

 The swidGenerator currently supports dpkg and rpm managed environments.
-It depends on the command line utilities dpkg-query and rpm for querying the package managers.
+It depends on the command line utilities ``dpkg-query`` and ``rpm`` for querying the package managers.
 The follwing Linux distributions have been tested so far

 - Fedora 19 i686
 - Ubuntu 12.04 i686
 - OpenSuse 12.3 i686

+The following Python versions are supported:

+- Python 2.7
+- PyPy

 Get Code
 --------